iapyeh/sshscript/syntax.md

 This function downloads a file from the remote host.

-- src(str): remote file path to download, should be in absolute path
+- src(str): remote file path to download.
+If the src is not an absoulute path, a warning would be issued.
+You may set os.environ[’MUTE_WARNING’]=’1’ to suppress it.
 - dst(str): optional, local path to save the file
     - If the dst is a relative path,  os.path.abspath() would be called to get its absolute path.
     - The dst could be a folder.
 The downloaded filename would be the same as the src.